-- 4.24.
-PIs are expected to: - take significant intellectual responsibility for the planning and conduct of the project and for any strategic decisions required in its pursuit and the communication of results; - b. have the relevant skills and experience to contribute to the project; - c. make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others; and/or - d. provide effective supervision, support and mentoring of research personnel, as required. - 4.25.
-Researchers who do not meet all of the eligibility criteria for being a CI may be PIs.
-For example, a participant may be a PI, if they would otherwise be a CI but will not reside predominantly in Australia for the project activity period. - 4.26.
-Pls must not be eligible to be a CI at the grant commencement date or during the project activity period. - 4.27.
+- 4.25.
+PIs are expected to: - take significant intellectual responsibility for the planning and conduct of the project and for any strategic decisions required in its pursuit and the communication of results; - b. have the relevant skills and experience to contribute to the project; - c. make a commitment to carrying out the project and not assume the role of a supplier of resources for work that will largely be undertaken by others; and/or - d. provide effective supervision, support and mentoring of research personnel, as required. - 4.26.
+Pls must not meet the eligibility criteria for Cls as at the grant commencement date and, if successful, at any time during the project activity period. - 4.27.
+Researchers who do not meet all of the eligibility criteria for being a CI may be PIs.For example, a participant may be a PI if they would otherwise be a CI but will not reside in Australia for more than 50 per cent of the project activity period. - 4.28.
 Pls may, or may not, be an employee of a Partner Organisation.